 ideas, concepts, drawings, inventions, formulas, processes,

-procedures, specifications, computer programs, data, patents, patents
+procedures, specifications, computer programs, data, patents, patent

 applications, trademark, trademark applications, designs and design

 with copies of same irrespective of means of storage.